arabcoders/watchstate/README.md

 * Search your backend for `title` or `item id`.
 * Display and filter your play state.
 Can be exported as `yaml` or `json`.
 * Check if your media servers reporting same data via the parity command.
-* Track your watch progress via webhooks.
+* Sync your watch progress via webhooks or scheduled tasks.
+* Check if your media backends have stale references to old files.

 ----